ft-interactive/starter-kit/README.md

 - `npm start` — starts up a development server and opens your app in a web browser.
 The dev server will automatically reload your browser when files change.
 - `npm run build` — builds your app and puts it in the `dist` folder.
 - `npm run deploy` — deploys the contents of your `dist` folder to an appropriate location on S3.
 (You usually don't need to run this yourself — it is run automatically by CircleCI.)
+- `npm run a11y:local` - checks accessibility of your app running locally

 (You can find a few other, less interesting tasks defined in [`package.json`](package.json).)